University of Texas at El Paso Academic Catalog

 Licensure as a Professional Nurse

 Graduates seeking licensure must successfully complete the National Council of State Boards of Nursing-Registered Nurse Examination (NCLEX-RN) and the Texas Nursing Jurisprudence Exam which are administered by the Texas Board of Nursing.
 Graduates must complete the licensure application, which includes criminal background check information.
-The Assistant Dean for Undergraduate Education will verify the eligibility status of applicants.
+The Associate Dean for Undergraduate Education will verify the eligibility status of applicants.

 After fingerprinting, the Texas Board of Nursing will issue an initial outcome to the student (blue card or outcome letter).
 Students with incidents in their background check will be instructed by the Texas Board of Nursing to write a letter of explanation and submit necessary documentation.
 The initial review may take up to 30 days.
 Students may be asked to submit a declaratory order and a $150 fee for cases requiring in-depth investigation by the Enforcement Department.
 This process may take a minimum of 90 days to send an outcome.